vivek3770/Nexora/README.md

 # 🚀 AI Innovation Generator

 The **AI Innovation Generator** is an interactive application designed to help users discover innovative solutions for real-world problems using AI-powered technologies.
+Built with Streamlit, Hugging Face's Transformers library, and OpenAI's CLIP model, the app can generate text-based solutions, analyze images, process CSV data for insights, and even provide random concept ideas—all tailored to the selected context..

 Built with **Streamlit**, **Hugging Face Transformers**, and **OpenAI's CLIP model**, this app enables: